ONVIF Blog

 Metadata will continue to expand into operational areas of camera technology.
 Temperature ranges (thermography) in thermal technology, crowd behavior reports, camera health metrics, and helmet and safety vest metrics are a few items that customers are asking for and are seeking simple ways to report on through metadata.

-Over the next 3-7 years, metadata will become more domain specific.
-This will be driven by the verticalization of cameras and the software which runs on them.
+Over the next 3-7 years, the data on which security solutions are built will become both richer and more domain specific.
+This will be driven by an increased focus on verticalization, the growing sophistication of cameras and analytics producing metadata, and by the cross-fertilization with other devices and data sources.

 Rudolf Spielberger, Solution Business Partner Program, Bosch Security and Safety Systems